JNechaevsky/CRY/README.md

 ![](https://raw.githubusercontent.com/JNechaevsky/jnechaevsky.github.io/main/cry/cry-logo-dw.png)
 ### About
-CRY is a non-conservative recreation of Jaguar Doom for PC.
+CRY is a reimagining of Jaguar Doom for PC, built on top of the [International Doom](https://github.com/jnechaevsky/international-doom) engine.
+To ensure high emulation accuracy, substantial parts of the original Jaguar Doom code were integrated — including damage formulas, monster behavior, Nightmare difficulty mechanics, and sector/line specials.

+The goal was never to create a 1:1 port of Jaguar Doom for modern systems.
+Instead, I aimed to strike a balance between authenticity, visual polish, and overall enjoyment — while paying close attention to detail wherever possible.

-The project is created by [Julia Nechaevskaya](mailto:julia.nechaevskaya@live.com).
+The project is created by [Julia Nechaevskaya](https://jnechaevsky.github.io/author.html).

 ### Download